-Developing a diagnostic system to measure human functional age in comparison to chronological age, and assist in the assessment of anti-aging therapeutics.
+Developing a diagnostic system to measure human functional age in comparison to chronological age and to assist in the assessment of anti-aging therapeutics.

-High-throughput screening of a library of diverse drugs to find treatments for “ALT” cancers, those which rely on Alternative Lengthening of Telomeres to grow and spread.
+High-throughput screening of a library of diverse drugs to find treatments for ALT cancers, which rely on Alternative Lengthening of Telomeres to grow and spread.

-Testing a new class of compounds, senolytics, on their ability to extend healthy lifespan by clearing out dysfunctional cells in the body at the University of Leipzig.
+Testing a new class of compounds, senolytics, on their ability to extend healthy lifespan by clearing out dysfunctional cells at the University of Leipzig.

 Engineering backup copies of mitochondrial genes to place in the nucleus of the cell, aiming to prevent age-related damage and restore lost mitochondrial function.